leighstillard/leighstillard/README.md

 - 👋 Hi, I’m @leighstillard
-- 👀 I’m interested in golang, edgedb, data engineering and event based ecosystems.
+- 👀 I’m interested in golang, edgedb, pulumi, data engineering and event based ecosystems.
 I'm building an application with a monolith first approach.
 My background is in cloud migration, cryptography, AWS & GCP, serverless tech and natural language processing.
 - 🌱 I’m currently learning edgedb and golang.
 - 📫 You can reach me on twitter @leighstillard